bw-math/bw-math/source/SYLLABUS.rst

     Homework will come from a variety of sources:

-    - The student will complete exercises in the *Bluman* textbook.
+    - The student will complete exercises in the *Starnes* textbook.
     - The student will complete exercises designed to assess learning outcomes.
     - The student will complete sample problems from `previous A.P. exams <https://apcentral.collegeboard.org/courses/ap-statistics/exam/past-exam-questions>`_